 Exempt development is development listed in WAC 173-27-040 and RCW 90.58.030 as exempt from the definition of "substantial development," and, therefore, exempt from the substantial development permit process of the SMA.
 An activity that is exempt from the substantial development provisions of the SMA must still be carried out in compliance with policies and standards of the SMA and the Master Program.
-Conditional Use and/or Variance permits may still be required even though the activity does not need a Shoreline Substantial Development Permit (RCW 90.58.030(3e)).
+Conditional Use and/or Variance Permits may still be required even though the activity does not need a Shoreline Substantial Development Permit (RCW 90.58.030(3e)).

 Exemption Certificate is a letter issued by the DCD verifying that a project has been deemed exempt from the Shoreline Substantial Development Permit requirements in accordance with the SMA and the Master Program.
+Exemption certificates can be conditioned to ensure compliance with the SMP.